 Provide evidence to demonstrate and support your viewpoint.

 Offer both oral and written testimony if possible.
 Written testimony and supporting materials will become part of the public record retained by the county.

 What’s the testimony process?

-- There are three basic testimony options at Board meetings: planned Discussion Items, Citizen Communications and Hearings.
+- There are three basic testimony options at Board meetings: planned Discussion Items, Public Communications and Hearings.

 - Sign up to testify on cards or sheets provided.
 Note the topic you will address.
 This helps the Chair put similar topics together.